 Gradually, as the team fine-tuned TROI, its recommendations became more plausible, and the staff at Bagdad began following them.
-Yet many of those recommendations resulted in slim performance gains,
+Yet many of those recommendations resulted in slim performance gains, if any.

 Mid-October arrived.
 The team was nowhere close to the 10 percent production boost it thought possible.

 Cross and Stevens decided it was time to act on a weighty recommendation that no one was especially eager to try: speeding the flow of ore from the mine and the crusher to the mill.
 Cross asked the mine operators to redline their activities—and reassured them that they wouldn’t be blamed for spending more money or triggering operational breakdowns.

 The mine operators ramped up blasting, even though they had to use more explosives.
 They queued up trucks to carry rocks to the crushing plant, in violation of a long-standing directive to keep trucks from standing idle.
 They choke-fed the giant crusher with run-of-mine, or unprocessed, ore to find out how much it could handle.

 Finally, on October 19, the team pushed up the mill’s processing rate.
 Right away, copper production jumped 5 percent.
 TROI had helped the team unlock a record level of performance.